surdu/surdu.me/_content/posts/2011-02-18-set-variable-django-template.md

 tags: [python]
 ---

 As you may have figured by now, Django does not implement such a feature.
-That is, because the logic of setting the variable must go in the view, not in the template.
-But there are some rare cases when you actually need this.
+That is because the logic of setting the variable must go in the view, not in the template.
+But there are some rare cases when you need this.

 The way you can solve this is by using a [custom Django template tag](https://docs.djangoproject.com/en/2.1/howto/custom-template-tags/#writing-custom-template-tags).